What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 Central Havana grew little by little towards the west as the old city became too small for its population.

-Today, this is a living neighborhood where Cubans live their lives in the decaying streets amidst markets, laundry, and old cars.
+Today, this is a vibrant neighborhood where Cubans live their lives in the decaying streets amidst markets, laundry, and old cars.

 The architecture in Central Havana is similar to the old city but is characterized by being built to accommodate the population more than being a display of grandeur.

-Central Havana lacks the eminence you see traces of in Old Havana and is probably the truest depiction of what Havana is in 2022 for habaneros.
+Central Havana lacks the eminence you see traces of in Old Havana and is probably the truest depiction of what Havana is for habaneros.

 Posh El Vedado & Miramar